TROUBLE-1/codeza/README.md

 # Description
-This tool will enumerate all the URL's in the file and will classify all of them according to their content-Length, Status-code, Title, Forms, possbile Dom-XSS.
+This tool will enumerate all the URL's in the file and will classify all of them according to their content-Length, Status-code, Title, Server, Forms, possbile Dom-XSS.
 Result will be saved in different files in given foldername This tool makes easy to select the targets when you have lot's of domains to enumerate